General Data Protection Regulation UK: what businesses need to know

 • Supervisory authorities: the EU GDPR determines each member state must establish their own supervisory authority (known as Data Protection Authorities or DPAs) to oversee GDPR compliance.
 At the same time, the law determines the creation of the European Data Protection Board, a unified European body whose role is to guarantee consistent GDPR application among EU countries and to coordinate each national agency.

 The ICO does not fall under the authority of the EDPB.
-However, the UK GDPR does incorporate mechanisms to cooperate with EU Supervisory Authorities for assistance or potential collaborations.
+However, UK and EU regulators can cooperate in cross-border contexts where appropriate.

-• Fines: violation of the EU GDPR can result in fines of up to €10 million or 2% of annual revenue (whatever sum is larger) for lower-level violations, and up to €20 or 4% of annual revenue for major breaches.
-In the GDPR UK, the quantities are £8.7 million and £17.5 million respectively, while the percentages remain the same.
+• Fines: violation of the EU GDPR can result in two tiers of maximum fines: up to €10 million or 2% of annual worldwide turnover (whichever is higher) for lower-level violations, and up to €20 million or 4% for more serious breaches.
+The UK GDPR follows the same two-tier structure, with statutory maxima of £8.7 million or 2% for lower-level infringements and £17.5 million or 4% for more serious infringements (whichever is higher in each tier).

 Who needs to comply with the UK General Data Protection Regulation?